Ashwagandha for Women

 Ashwagandha is an Ayurvedic, adaptogenic herb that has been used for thousands of years for energy and vitality.

 At Kroma, we love supporting women by providing functional superfood nutrition in a deliciously convenient way.
-You can get started with our chai latte, or if you’re ready to see how much better you can feel by incorporating superfood into your everyday routine, explore our 5-Day Lifestyle Reset here.
+You can get started with our ashwagandha-enhanced Change Your Life Chai and Spicy Passion Latte, or if you’re ready to see how much better you can feel by incorporating superfood into your everyday routine, you can explore our 5-Day Reset here.